Troops clear Boko Haram enclaves, rescue captives in Borno

 According to him, on sighting the troops, the criminals fled the enclave in disarray, while the resilient troops went ahead to clear the hideout of any presence and activities of the insurgents.

-“In the process, the troops rescued 5 abandoned captives including one septuagenarian, three women and one minor.
+“In the process, the troops rescue 5 abandoned captives including one septuagenarian, three women and one minor.

-“In a similar operation conducted by troops of 21, Special Armoured Brigade deployed at Bama on Jan.
-9, recovered mutilated body parts of a neutralized B/Haram criminal from an earlier encounter and one AK 47 Rifle magazine.
+“In a similar operation conducted by troops of 21 Special Armoured Brigade deployed at Bama on Jan.
+9, recovered a mutilated body parts of a neutralized B/Haram criminal from an earlier encounter and one AK 47 Rifle magazine.

 “On Jan.
 8, troops of 112 Task Force Battalion deployed in Mafa Local Government Area, decimated some Boko Haram criminals and captured one AK 47 Rifle and a bandolier of 7.62mm NATO ammunition.